3d3f/ii-sddm-theme/README.md

 ## Overview

-[ii-sddm-theme](https://github.com/3d3f/ii-sddm-theme) is a custom theme for the [SDDM](https://github.com/sddm/sddm/) display manager that replicates the lockscreen aesthetic and settings of [illogical impulse](https://github.com/end-4/dots-hyprland).
+[ii-sddm-theme](https://github.com/3d3f/ii-sddm-theme) is a custom theme for the [SDDM](https://github.com/sddm/sddm/) display manager that tries to replicate the lockscreen aesthetic and settings of [illogical impulse](https://github.com/end-4/dots-hyprland).
 It can be used with ii dotfiles, with [Matugen](https://github.com/InioX/matugen) only, or as a standalone theme.

 I only have a basic understanding of Qt QML, so this project is a learning experience—piecing together code from various sources while figuring things out along the way.